Fine-Tuning Language Models to Know What They Know: Experimental Analysis

 \subsection{Metacognition on Datasets from Other Sources}

-While the extensive experiments using TriviaQA support the effectiveness of ESMA, demonstrating generalization capabilities on datasets from other sources would provide stronger evidence that ESMA genuinely enhances the model's metacognition.
-Therefore, additional experiments were conducted using the Freebase QA test set \cite{freebaseqa}, the NQ Open validation set \cite{nq}, and the WebQuestions test set \cite{web-questions}.
+While the primary experiments on TriviaQA support the effectiveness of ESMA, improvements observed on a single benchmark may still reflect benchmark-specific shortcut heuristics rather than a general improvement in metacognitive monitoring.
+In particular, a model might learn coarse regularities of the training benchmark and use them as proxies for self-knowledge.
+For example, instead of assessing whether it can answer each question correctly at the item level, the model could learn that it is generally more reliable on certain TriviaQA topics, such as questions about actors or entertainment, and less reliable on others, such as historical events.
+Such topic-level priors could improve apparent metacognitive alignment within TriviaQA without requiring genuine discrimination of correctness for individual questions.
+To examine whether ESMA depends on this type of benchmark-specific heuristic, additional experiments were conducted using the FreebaseQA test set \cite{freebaseqa}, the NQ Open validation set \cite{nq}, and the WebQuestions test set \cite{web-questions}.

-Since the goal was to prove that the metacognitive improvements learned via ESMA generalize to other datasets, no additional training was performed.
-Instead, the models were evaluated on these new datasets using only the version trained on the TriviaQA training set, as described in \cref{tab:overall-result}.
+Because the goal was to test whether the metacognitive improvement learned from TriviaQA transfers beyond TriviaQA-specific biases, no additional training was performed.
+The models were evaluated on these new datasets using the ESMA models only trained on the TriviaQA training set, as described in \cref{tab:overall-result}.

-As shown in \cref{tab:other-datasets}, the ESMA model reported significantly improved $d_{\rm{type2}}'$ scores across all datasets.
+As shown in \cref{tab:other-datasets}, ESMA improved $d'_{\rm type2}$ across all three external datasets.
 Consistent with \cref{tab:overall-result}, the improvement in the 3B model was particularly notable.
-These findings support the conclusion that the increase in metacognition driven by ESMA is not biased toward the TriviaQA dataset.
-Instead, they indicate that ESMA strengthens the model's general ability to reference its own knowledge.
+These findings suggest that the gains induced by ESMA are not merely a consequence of benchmark-specific shortcut heuristics.
+Rather, they provide complementary evidence that ESMA strengthens the model's ability to align its self-reports with its own answer correctness across different QA distributions.